 by Mithon Gwilwilethon

-Shock and sorrow rocked the public yesterday as Florida Fish and Wildlife Conservation Commission biologists confirmed that an elderly, obese, red-clad elf found in the Everglades on the afternoon of December 25 was indeed Santa Clause.
+Shock and sorrow rocked the public yesterday as Florida Fish and Wildlife Conservation Commission biologists confirmed that an elderly, obese, red-clad elf found in the Everglades on the afternoon of December 25 was indeed Santa Claus.
 Officials had been working to make a confirmation since the body was found by Travis Booth, who lives on the edge of the Everglades.

 “Soon as I seen it I knowed it was him,” said Mr. Booth in an interview with ABC News.
 “I’s sitting on the porch drinking eggnog on Christmas Eve, see, and I sees this flash ‘a light in the sky.
 I figures that’s the big man, so I screams at the kids to git to bed or they won’t get nothin’ for Christmas.
 Few minutes later I hears a big splat.
 Didn’t mean nothin’ to me, so’s I just goes to sleep.
 After I finished the nog, a’ course.”